 Christian Caddell as a Witch-pricker

 It seems that Christian learned her trade from Scotland’s most notorious witch pricker: John Kincaid.
 Had Kincaid been called into Newburgh to search the accused for the Devil’s Mark?
 Many witch trials began when a suspected witch was brought before the Church Session, a kind of Church court consisting of the Minister and his Elders.
 The Minister in Newburgh, Lawrence Oliphant, certainly had a thing about witches.
-He accused his child’s wet nurse of being a witch when the baby died.
+He accused his child’s wet nurse, Kathrin Key, of being a witch when the baby died.
 Later two women were sentenced to death in Coupar in Fife for being witches and setting his house on fire.
 Of course, it was outwith the Church Session’s jurisdiction to issue a death sentence and so they gathered up evidence, including using witch prickers and then sent it to the Privy Council who would organise a commission to investigate each witchcraft case in turn.

 Perhaps Christian acted as Kincaid’s assistant.
 He was certainly a busy man in 1661.
 Kincaid was the witch pricker in multiple witchcraft investigations.
 He was even awarded the freedom of Forfar for his services as a witch pricker.
 It has been suggested that he was fueling the witch hunt at the time.
 He came to the attention of the Privy Council in early 1662, when it was felt that he was using dubious methods to convict witches.
 At the time a warrant was served for his arrest, Christian was busy changing her name and her sex.